Geo

 • Reduce from minutes to seconds the time taken for your distributed developers to clone and fetch large repositories and projects.

-• Enable all of your developers to contribute ideas and work in parallel, no matter where they are.
+• Enable all of your developers to contribute ideas and work in parallel, no matter where they are located.

 • Balance the read load between your primary and secondary sites.